Southern question: Economic situation

-To correctly interpret the economic and social situation, it must be considered that the Kingdom was not a uniform reality within itself, and indeed regional differences were more pronounced than in modern Italy.
-In general, wealth increased from inland to the coast, and from the countryside to the city.
+To correctly interpret the economic and social situation, it must be considered that the Kingdom was not a uniform reality within itself, and indeed, regional differences were more pronounced than in modern Italy.
+In general, wealth increased from inland to the coast and from the countryside to the city.
 Naples, with as many as 450,000 inhabitants, was by far among the top cities in Europe by population.
-Its province could compete with the more developed provinces of the northwest while there were extremely poor areas, such as the Calabrian, Sicilian and Lucanian hinterlands.
+Its province could compete with the more developed provinces of the northwest, while there were extremely poor areas, such as the Calabrian, Sicilian and Lucanian hinterlands.
 According to Giustino Fortunato such a state of profound difference between the city of Naples and the poor provinces of the kingdom would have influenced the events of the Risorgimento in the south: "If the provinces, and not the capital, preceded the few insurrections that led to Garibaldi's landing in Reggio di Calabria, it was perhaps due in no small part to an ascetic sense of aversion to the excessive, enormous preponderance of the city of Naples, made too great, if not rich, at the cost of a small and too miserable dark kingdom....."

-Normalized industrialization index of Italian provinces in 1871 (national average is 1.0).
+Normalised industrialisation index of Italian provinces in 1871 (national average is 1.0).
 Source: Bank of Italy.

-Sicily constituted a case apart: the end of the uprisings of '48 had reestablished its reunification with the rest of the peninsula, yet independence continued to be strong and would be instrumental in supporting Garibaldi's landing.

-The situation of pre-unification Italy was, in general, disadvantaged compared to that of other Western European states and decidedly poor by today's standards.
+Sicily constituted a case apart: the end of the uprisings of 1848 had reestablished its reunification with the rest of the peninsula, yet independence continued to be strong and would be instrumental in supporting Giuseppe Garibaldi's landing.
+In general, the situation of pre-unification Italy was disadvantaged compared to that of other Western European states and decidedly poor by 21st-century standards.
 In a country relatively overpopulated and poor in raw materials, the economy was deeply based on agriculture.
 Of the 22 million inhabitants recorded by the 1861 census, 8 million were employed in agriculture, compared with 3 million employed in industry and handicrafts.
-Moreover, of these about 80 percent were women employed only seasonally.
-According to the traditional view, however, the level of productivity in the different regions was radically different, whether due to natural causes or the techniques adopted.
+Moreover, of these, about 80 per cent were women employed only seasonally.
+According to the traditional view, the level of productivity in the different regions was radically different, whether due to natural causes or the techniques adopted.
 The nature of the southern terrain reduced the availability and regularity of water, reducing the possibilities for cultivation.
-Centuries of deforestation and lack of investment in land care and channelization facilitated erosion and the persistence of extensive swamps, such as those in the Pontine or Fucine regions.
+Centuries of deforestation and lack of investment in land care and channelisation facilitated erosion and the persistence of extensive swamps, such as those in the Pontine or Fucine regions.
 In several areas, infectious diseases carried by marsh mosquitoes drove populations to retreat to the hills.